Sheku Bayoh: Officer broke rib in resuscitation bid

 Shoulder charge

-The officer told the inquiry he attempted to restrain Mr Bayoh by shoulder charging him to the ground.

-He added that there was an exchange of punches.
+He added that there was an exchange of punches while they were on the ground.

-PC Walker said this was a reasonable use of force, designed to make Mr Bayoh put his hands to his face which would allow him to be handcuffed.
+PC Walker said he was not punching Mr Bayoh at full force, describing it as "pulled punches delivered tactically" to make him put his hands to his face which would allow him to be handcuffed.

+He told Ms Grahame he thought the force he used at this point was reasonable, saying: "He's certainly shown violent behaviour at that point."

 He said he did eventually succeed in getting handcuffs on Mr Bayoh's wrists but he denied lying on top of him.

-Four other officers arrived to assist with the restraint of Mr Bayoh.
+Other officers arrived to assist with the restraint of Mr Bayoh.

+The inquiry before Lord Bracadale is examining the immediate circumstances leading to the death of Mr Bayoh, how the police dealt with the aftermath, the following investigation, and whether race was a factor.
+The inquiry continues.